Mastering the @wire Decorator in Salesforce LWC: A Comprehensive Guide with Examples

 HTML: exampleComponent.html

-<p>Account Name: {accountName}</p>
+<p>Account Name: {name}</p>

-<p>Industry: {accountIndustry}</p>
+<p>Industry: {industry}</p>

-Example 2: Using @wire with Apex
+Example 2: Using a Custom Wire Adapter with Apex

 This example shows how to call an Apex method using @wire.